 Asymmetric Key Encryption

-Asymmetric Encryption is another encryption method that uses two keys, which is a new and sophisticated encryption technique.
+Asymmetric Encryption is another encryption method that uses two keys: a new and sophisticated encryption technique.
 This is because it integrates two cryptographic keys for implementing data security.
 These keys are termed as Public Key and Private Key.
 The "public key", as the name implies, is accessible to all who want to send an encrypted message.
 The other is the "private key" that is kept secure by the owner of that public key or the one who is encrypting.

-Encryption of information is done through public key first, with the help of a particular algorithm.
+Encryption of information is done through a public key first, with the help of a particular algorithm.
 Then the private key, which the receiver possesses, will use to decrypt that encrypted information.
 The same algorithm will be used in both encodings as well as decoding.
 Examples of asymmetric key encryption algorithms are Diffie-Hellman and RSA algorithm.